skydread1/portfolio/src/loicb/server/content/blog/clj-in-unity.md

 The `dependency` tag is required to indicate the targeted framework.

 The `file` (using a wild card to avoid adding the files one by one) is required to add the dlls files that will be available for the consumer.
-So the target must be `lib\{TFM}`.
+So the target must be `lib\TFM`.

 In our case, Unity recommends to use `netstandard2.0` so our target is `lib\netstandard2.0`.